What is the Legal Drinking Age in Europe?

 How to drink safely in Europe

-Getting drunk in a foreign country is dangerous.
+Getting drunk in a foreign country can be dangerous, especially in club and bar settings that emphasizes heavy drinking.
 It's easy to feel safe when you're in a loud bar and feeling the thrill of adventure, but that feeling wears off quickly when you step onto a darkened street in an unfamiliar neighborhood.
+Alcohol consumption decreases your overall awareness and you could end up in an unsafe situation.
 Your best bet is to stick close to your hotel and visit bars, clubs and pubs that are recommended by hotel staff.
 They know which venues are safe for tourists.
 Another option?
 Enjoy the local culture by eating dinner out, then pick up a small bottle of something to sample in the safety of your hotel.

-If you're traveling with others and feel safe venturing into a bar or club, you may not recognize some of the drinks being served.
-Drink slowly at first because some foreign alcohol brands are bracingly strong, and you should monitor your state of intoxication closely while you're in a foreign place.
+If you do feel prepared to venture into a bar or club, travel with people you trust and stick with them throughout the night.
+Drink slowly, as some foreign alcohol brands are bracingly strong, and monitor your state of intoxication closely while you're in a foreign place.
 Make an effort to branch out from your usual light beer or gin-and-tonic in favor of trying a local specialty.
 Get a recommendation from the bartender if you're not sure what to order; many speak English, but you can also use a translation app to communicate simple messages.
+As always, ensure you’re aware of and above the appropriate age limit set by that country.